 So start watching Jupiter and Saturn now!
 And mark your calendar for the great conjunction of Jupiter and Saturn on December 21, 2020.

-Bottom line: The upcoming great conjunction of Jupiter and Saturn will be on December 21, 2020, the day of the December solstice.
-These two worlds will be visibly closer in our sky than they’ve been since medieval times, in 1226.
+Bottom line: Jupiter and Saturn will have their 2020 great conjunction today, which is also the day of the December solstice.
+These two worlds will be visibly closer in our sky than they’ve been since 1226.
 At their closest, Jupiter and Saturn will be only 0.1 degree apart.
-That’s just 1/5 of a full moon diameter.
-Charts and more info here.
+Charts and info in this post.

 Deborah Byrd created the EarthSky radio series in 1991 and founded EarthSky.org in 1994.
 Today, she serves as Editor-in-Chief of this website.
 She has won a galaxy of awards from the broadcasting and science communities, including having an asteroid named 3505 Byrd in her honor.
 A science communicator and educator since 1976, Byrd believes in science as a force for good in the world and a vital tool for the 21st century.
 "Being an EarthSky editor is like hosting a big global party for cool nature-lovers," she says.